LucasSGomide/MongoDB/README.md

 ]);
 ````

-Returns five results that matches the specified condition from the previous stage.
+Returns the first five results that matches the specified condition from the previous stage.

 ---